 According to the dictionary, dramatic irony is defined as “ Irony that is inherent in speeches or a drama situation and is understood by the audience but not grasped by the characters in the play.”

 First Known Use of Dramatic Irony

 The origin of the word irony can be traced back to the Greek word ‘eiron’, meaning ‘to struggle.’
 Aristotle first coined the term dramatic irony in his book “ Poetics.”
 This technique first appeared in Greek tragedies on “The God of Wine” in a vase.

 How to Use Dramatic Irony?

 1. To Project Humor

 Sometimes misunderstandings can lead to humor.
 Dramatic Irony is a powerful way to generate misunderstandings.
-Hence, you can use it to spice your story.
+Hence, you can use it to spice up your story.

 2. To Infuse Suspense

 Dramatic irony reveals the truth to the audience first.
-As a result, you get the chance to engross your audience into the scene.
+As a result, you get the chance to engross your audience in the scene.
 In addition, you can build suspense as your character learns the truth next.
 First, however, you need to understand its subtype to use dramatic irony in your writing.